-- Beach Boulevard south of 28 Avenue South to 31 Avenue South will be temporarily closed for the City’s 4th of July Community Parade from 5:30 PM until 7 P.M.
+Beach Boulevard south of 28th Avenue South to 31st Avenue South will be temporarily closed for the City’s 4th of July Community Parade from 5:30 PM until 7 P.M.

-On Thursday, June 29th, perimeter buoys will be placed 900 feet from the Williams Pier.
+On Thursday, June 28th, perimeter buoys will be placed 900 feet from the Williams Pier.

 Other safety issues include “sparklers only” on Gulfport Beach.